2023 Thai general election: Analysis

 The Move Forward Party won the most seats with 151, including sweeping all but one of Bangkok's seats, outperforming another opposition party, Pheu Thai, which was considered the frontrunner.
 Analysts saw this as a significant political shift, and Move Forward supporters called the results a "wind of change" and the "dawn of a new era".
 This also broke Pheu Thai's run of being the party with the most MPs since 2001 (including its predecessors, the People's Power Party and Thai Rak Thai Party).

 The two main parties connected to the former military junta, the Palang Pracharath Party and its split-off United Thai Nation Party lost half their seats compared to Palang Pracharath's result in 2019.
 The Democrat Party, a junior coalition partner, also lost over half its seats.
 Bhumjai Thai was the only coalition party which gained seats in this election.

 Analysts were surprised at Move Forward's performance.
 It was attributed to a desire for change, dissatisfaction of the Prayuth premiership, and a reluctance to vote for the formerly dominant Pheu Thai.
 Move Forward's distinctive commitment to reforming the country's lèse-majesté law could also have been an issue that influenced voters.
 Napon Jatusripitak, a Thai political scientist at the ISEAS–Yusof Ishak Institute, opined that this election indexed a readiness in the country to transcend past political divides and to instead focus on structural reforms "concerning the role of traditional power centers in Thailand".

 With a two-ballot system reinstated in 2021, vote-splitting led to 186 constituencies having different party-vote winners and constituency winners.
 The Move Forward Party, Pheu Thai, and United Thai Nation all had higher party votes than constituency votes, and were the only party vote winner in all the provinces (excluding Pattani, Yala and Narathiwat where Prachachart won the party vote).
 Various baan yai parties ("Big House", wealthy and influential political families in various provinces) and junta support parties managed to win local seats even while those same local seats gave their party vote to Move Forward.
 The Move Forward Party won the party vote in 34 Bhumjaithai, 23 Palang Pracharath, and 13 United Thai Nation seats, along with entrenched dynasties retaining local seats in Suphanburi, Buriram, Petchabun, Kamphaeeng Phet, and Uthai Thani.
-Considering that some dynasties such as the Pitutecha Clan (Democrat Party) in Rayong, along with dynasties in Samut Prakan and Chon Buri lost all their seats, Mathis Lohatepanont and Napon Jatusripitak believe this vote splitting isn't a sign of strength for the baan yai, but a struggle for survival against the popularity of the Move Forward Party.
+Considering that some dynasties such as the Pitutecha Clan (Democrat Party) in Rayong, along with dynasties in Samut Prakan and Chon Buri lost all their seats, Mathis Lohatepanont and Napon Jatusripitak believe this vote splitting is not a sign of strength for the baan yai, but a struggle for survival against the popularity of the Move Forward Party.